-2. THE CAPITAL PRUDENTIAL INDICATORS 2016-17 - 2019-20
+2. THE CAPITAL PRUDENTIAL INDICATORS 2018-19 to 2022-23

 The Commissioner's capital expenditure plans are the key driver of treasury management activity.
 The output of the capital expenditure plans is reflected in prudential indicators, to give an overview and confirm capital expenditure plans.